uphillbattle/NettleieElvia/README.md

 # NettleieElvia

-*Updated on 2021-11-30:*
+*Updated on 2022-04-12:*
-App now fetches grid tariffs for only one meter, but can be instantiated for the number of meters needed. `apps.yaml` shows an example with three instances (for one meter each).
-Delete (or add) instances as needed in `apps.yaml`.
+Update to conform with new DIGIN API.

 A very crude AppDaemon app for use with Home Assistant that fetches grid tariffs (NOK per hour and NOK per kWh) from Elvia's new GridTariff API (https://elvia.portal.azure-api.net/).
-Refer to the API for documentation (https://assets.ctfassets.net/jbub5thfds15/1mF3J3xVf9400SDuwkChUC/a069a61a0257ba8c950432000bdefef3/Elvia_GridTariffAPI_for_smart_house_purposes_v1_1_20210212.doc.pdf) and guidance for getting a subscription key (https://www.elvia.no/smart-forbruk/api-for-nettleie-priser-kan-gjore-hjemmet-ditt-smartere/).
+Refer to the API for documentation (https://assets.ctfassets.net/jbub5thfds15/3Jm2yspPw1kFmDEkzdjhfw/e3a153543d8f95e889285248e5af21af/Elvia_GridTariffAPI_for_smart_house_purposes_DIGIN.pdf) and guidance for getting a subscription key (https://www.elvia.no/smart-forbruk/api-for-nettleie-priser-kan-gjore-hjemmet-ditt-smartere/).

 The app fetches grid tariffs for one meter and can be instantiated for several meters in `apps.yaml`.